bbauska/W3Cx-5of5/README.md

 directly the bracket notation.
 But this was just to show you that arrays are objects.

-Now, let\'s look at some of the predefined properties and methods inherited from this "Array" predefined object.
+Now, let&apos;s look at some of the predefined properties and methods inherited from this "Array" predefined object.
 We already met the "length" property that corresponds to the number of elements in an array.
-If we look at the array named "a2", that contains "1" and "2", 2 numeric elements, 2 numbers, \"**a2.length**\" will display "2" ...
+If we look at the array named "a2", that contains "1" and "2", 2 numeric elements, 2 numbers, &quot;**a2.length**&quot; will display "2" ...
 2 elements... value "2".
 As arrays are objects, you can imagine that you can also set some properties to them.
-You can do "**a2.name=\"Michel"**".
-This not so good because your are mixing numbers with a property that is a name, and so on\...
-I don\'t recommend at all doing that: avoid!
+You can do "**a2.name=&quot;Michel"**".
+This not so good because your are mixing numbers with a property that is a name, and so on&#41; I don&apos;t recommend at all doing that: avoid!
 But just to show you something: it's that the length of an array works only on elements that have a numeric index.
-If we display the length after adding the name (property), we will still have a length of "2"...\"only elements with a numeric indexes are taken into account\".
+If we display the length after adding the name (property), we will still have a length of "2"...&quot;only elements with a numeric indexes are taken into account&quot;.

 We can also change the "length" value.
 If we set the "length" to an arbitrary number, and if this number is bigger than the current number